-Sorry, we are no longer selling gift cards due to downsizing and limited staff availability.
+Sorry, we are no longer selling gift cards due to limited staff availability.
 Expiration dates on special deal certificates were extended 2 months and all certificate values (dollar amount paid) will be honored past expiration.

 Please note: Masks are not required at this time to be worn during services.
 Please do what makes you feel the most comfortable.